CardboardTurkey/nixos-config/README.md

 ## TODO

-* Add hints to alacritty
-* move autorandr out of hm
 * steal sean's power management
+* Switch to flakes and use hyprlock

 ## Links